-Course Frequency: Offered when student interest and faculty availability allow
+Hours: 3 Course Frequency: Offered when student interest and faculty availability allow Prerequisite(s): None

 This course provides an overview of the unique nature, history, and philosophies of international human rights law.
 It compares United Nations, European, Inter-American, and African systems of human rights, and also the roles of governmental and non-governmental organizations.
 This class may satisfy the Upper Level Writing Requirement.